-As Summer slowly merges into Autumn, parts of the British countryside come alive with colour.
-Here are a few places that we think are particularly spectacular in the autumn
+As summer slowly merges into autumn, parts of the British countryside come alive with colour.
+Here are a few places that we think are particularly spectacular in September

 Keswick, Lake District